rsm-gh/akbl/README.md

 ![System tray indicator](https://raw.githubusercontent.com/rsm-gh/akbl/stable/usr/share/doc/AKBL/ImagesPreview/Indicator.png)

 It allows starting the GUI, turning the lights On/Off, and choosing profiles.
-By default it is not enabled, but it can be added to the start session of a user with the command `akbl --start-indicator`.
+By default, it is not enabled, but it can be added to the start session of a user with the command `akbl --start-indicator`.

 ## Default commands